-The grant will be used to allocate money through community defined strategies, including education supports for children and youth, assistance in reaching self-sufficiency for families and other strategies that build stronger communities.
+The $700,000 four year grant is being used to build capacity and to support programs that are working on community defined strategies that provide education supports for children and youth, assist families in becoming self-sufficient and support other strategies that build stronger communities.

 Raikes Foundation - In the spring of 2012 United Way entered into a new partnership with this Seattle-based foundation to support and expand the use of the Youth Program Quality Assessment (YPQA) in Spokane County.
 This research-validated and field-tested tool is designed to evaluate the quality of youth programs and support continuous improvement practices.

 Department of Commerce – The Washington State Department of Commerce provides funds to United Way to support the asset development work of the CASH Coalition including Earned Income Tax Credit (EITC) and free tax preparation; Bank-On; and financial education.

 Emergency Food and Shelter Program (EFSP) - United Way manages the local process to allocate federal funds to Spokane County social service agencies through the Emergency Food and Shelter Program.
 These federal funds are used to meet the needs of hungry and homeless people in our community, as well as those at risk of becoming homeless due to an emergency or economic downturn.

 The EFSP Board is made up of volunteers who represent local agencies, the faith community, people who were formerly homeless and the ethnic diversity of Spokane.

 Educating Youth on Finances

 FINRA Investor Education Foundation